They Will Get Used to It

 April 15, 2018, Israel

-An airline launches a new series of long awaited planes.
+An airline launches a new series of long-awaited planes.
 The customers are excited but are soon to be disappointed.
 The new planes are crammed with too many seats.
-Toilets have been removed to make room for more seats.
+Toilets have been removed to make room for more seats (more profit).
 Everything is profit driven.
+The new design does not show any concern for the well-being of the passengers.

 A meeting is called.
 The important frequent flyers are invited to voice their complaints.
 These guys have clout, or so they think.
 The high and mighty of the airlines are there, top executives and even the engineer behind the design of the new plane.
 Only the first of the new line of planes are ready, there is still time to make changes on the remaining aircraft.